High-speed rail in Portugal: Lisbon–Porto

 In October 2022 the Portuguese government announced that construction on a new high speed line from Lisbon to Porto would start in 2024.
 The new line will be built to double track and Iberian gauge.
 It would allow speeds of up to 300 km/h.
 This would reduce the current travel time between Lisbon and Porto from the current 2 hours and 49 minutes to 1 hour and 15 minutes.
 The cost of the project is expected to be € 4.9 billion by 2030, of which € 1 billion is contributed by the European Union.

 The line will be constructed in three phases.
 The first phase between Porto and Soure is to be completed by 2028 and will reduce travel time by 50 minutes.
 The second phase between Soure and Carregado is to be completed by 2030, further reducing travel time by 40 minutes.
 The last phase between Carregado and Lisbon will be completed at a later date after 2030 and bring a smaller travel time reduction of 4 minutes.

 The capacity of the Lisbon Oriente and Porto Campanhã stations will be increased for this line.
 Trains on the line will also serve upgraded intermediate stations in Leiria, Coimbra and Aveiro, as well as a new station in Vila Nova de Gaia.

 Porto–Vigo

 There are plans to extend the Lisbon–Porto high-speed rail line to Vigo in Spain, where it will connect with the Spanish AVE high speed rail network.
 There is no target date at this time, however.

 Lisbon–Madrid

-The Madrid–Extremadura high-speed rail line in Spain will eventually be extended to Lisbon, but there is no target date yet.